asjgi/Daily-health/README.md

 # Daily-health
 health_application

-Im gonna try to make a one of health applicaton.
+Im gonna try to make a one of health applicaton at adnroid